Nukesor/pueue/README.md

 `pueue start` Daemon will start to process the queue.
 This will start all paused processes (`SIGCONT`).
 `pueue pause --wait --key $k` This command has two different behaviours, depending on if a key is given:
     1. If a key is given, pause the specified process by sending a `SIGSTOP`.
-    2. If no key is given, stop to process the queue and pause all running processes.
+    2. If no key is given, stop processing the queue and pause all running processes.
 If the `--wait` flag is set, the daemon will pause, but all running processes will finish on their own.

 `pueue restart` Enqueue a finished process.
 `pueue stop -r --key` This command has two different behaviours, depending on if a key is given:
-    1. If a key is given, terminate the speecified process.
+    1. If a key is given, terminate the specified process.
 If `-r` is provided this process will be removed from the queue.
     2. If no key is given, terminate all running processes (`kill`) and pause the daemon.

 `pueue kill -r --key` This command has two different behaviours, depending on if a key is given: